-For centuries, Halloween has been embraced around the globe with different cultures approaching the holiday with widely different celebrations.
+For centuries, Halloween has been embraced worldwide, with different cultures approaching the holiday with widely different celebrations.
 Some see it as a religious occasion, aiding the deceased in their passage into the afterlife, while others treat it simply as an opportunity to party.

-Even with the most ghost-filled of Disney attractions, The Haunted Mansion, Disney emphasizes smiles over scares, with 999 happy haunts and grim grinning ghosts.
-And the screams heard emerging from one of Disney’s most popular attractions, the Tower of Terror, are often coupled with laughter, a result of a thrill ride wrapped in a ghost story, not produced by anything particularly eerie.
+Even with the most ghost-filled Disney attractions, The Haunted Mansion, Disney emphasizes smiles over scares, with 999 happy haunts and grim grinning ghosts.
+And the screams heard emerging from one of Disney’s most popular attractions, the Tower of Terror, is often coupled with laughter resulting from a thrill ride wrapped in a ghost story, not produced by anything particularly eerie.

 In California, the annual Halloween Time festivities at the Disneyland Resort offer mostly fright-free fun, with Christmas blending into Halloween as part of the Haunted Mansion Holiday overlay and the nighttime Mickey’s Halloween Party offering a similar experience as the Not-So-Scary party in Florida.

 But overseas, Disney has a very different Halloween experience in store for their Guests.